|

 Demographic Maps

-- Examples of maps showing the same or similar data in different ways
+- Examples of maps showing the same or similar data in different ways:

-- Methamphetamine Addictions in the U.S.
+- Methamphetamine Addictions in the U.S. (National Institute on Drug Abuse (NIDA)).

 John Snow epidemiology maps (UCLA.
 Department of Epidemiology, School of Public Health).
 Site devoted to the life and times of Dr. John Snow (1813-1858), a legendary figure in the history of public health, epidemiology and anesthesiology.
 Maps of London before, during, and after Snow's work, especially on the 1854 Cholera epidemic.
 See the 1859 map.